Freddie Kitchens: Dallas Cowboys

-Following his college playing career, he served as an assistant coach for several college teams, before joining the Dallas Cowboys staff as tight ends coach in 2006 under Bill Parcells.
+Following his college playing career, Kitchens served as an assistant coach for several college teams before joining the Dallas Cowboys staff as tight ends coach in 2006 under Bill Parcells.

 Arizona Cardinals

-Kitchens then worked on the Arizona Cardinals staff for 11 years, from 2007 to 2017.
-In 2008, Kitchens' 2nd year with the team, the Cardinals appeared in Super Bowl XLIII, their first Super Bowl in franchise history but lost to the Pittsburgh Steelers 27-23.
+Kitchens worked on the Arizona Cardinals staff from 2007 to 2017.
+In 2008, the team appeared in Super Bowl XLIII, their first Super Bowl in franchise history but lost to the Pittsburgh Steelers 27–23.
 He coached multiple positions, including tight ends, quarterbacks, and running backs.

 Cleveland Browns

 2018

 In 2018, Kitchens was hired as running backs coach for the Cleveland Browns.

-On October 29, after week 8 of the season, the Browns fired head coach Hue Jackson and offensive coordinator Todd Haley.
+On October 29, 2018, the Browns fired head coach Hue Jackson and offensive coordinator Todd Haley.
 Gregg Williams was named interim head coach, and Kitchens was promoted to offensive coordinator.
-The Browns finished the season with a 5–3 record, after a 2–5–1 start under Jackson.
+The Browns went 5–3 to end the season after a 2–5–1 start under Jackson.
 Kitchens was credited for the improvement of the Browns offense and was also acknowledged for helping Baker Mayfield have a successful rookie season.
 Mayfield was the runner-up for NFL rookie of the year.

 2019

 On January 12, 2019, Kitchens was promoted to the head coaching position by the Cleveland Browns.
 He was the 17th head coach in Browns history, and the ninth since the franchise's reactivation in 1999.

 On September 8, 2019, the Browns lost to the Tennessee Titans by a score of 43–13 in Kitchens' head coaching debut.
 The loss marked the 15th consecutive Week 1 without a win for the Browns.
 Kitchens was fired a few hours after the final game of the season, a 33–23 loss to the Cincinnati Bengals.
-The Browns finished the season with a disappointing 6–10 record.
+The Browns finished the season with a 6–10 record.

 New York Giants

 On January 27, 2020, the New York Giants hired Kitchens as their tight ends coach.
 His hiring was strongly supported by newly hired Giants head coach Joe Judge, who had worked with Kitchens at Mississippi State.
 The two are reportedly good friends.
-When Giants offensive coordinator Jason Garrett tested positive for COVID-19 ahead of the Giants' Sunday night game against the Cleveland Browns, Kitchens' former team, Kitchens was named offensive coordinator and play-caller for the game.
-The Giants would go on to lose to the Browns 20-6.
-It was announced for the 2021 season he would switch positions and become senior offensive assistant.
-Following the firing of Jason Garrett, Kitchens was named interim offensive coordinator for the Giants.
+When Giants offensive coordinator Jason Garrett tested positive for COVID-19 ahead of the Week 15 matchup against the Cleveland Browns, Kitchens' former team, Kitchens was named offensive coordinator and play-caller for the game.
+The Giants would go on to lose to the Browns by a score of 20–6.

+For the 2021 season, it was announced that Kitchens would switch positions and become senior offensive assistant.
+Following the firing of Garrett, Kitchens was named interim offensive coordinator for the Giants.
 Kitchens was released after the 2021 season following the firing of Judge.